catalystneuro/ecogVIS/README.md

 After activating the ecog_vis environment, there are two ways of starting the application.
 You can do it from the command line prompt:
 ```
 $ cd ~/path_to/ecogTSGUI
-$ python ecog_vis.py                        <--- if left undefined, you'll be prompted to choose a data file
+$ python ecog_vis.py                       <--- if left undefined, you'll be prompted to choose a file
-$ python ecog_vis.py '/path_to/file.nwb'    <--- you can also include the file path directly, as a string
+$ python ecog_vis.py '/path_to/file.nwb'   <--- you can include the file path directly, as a string
 ```

 You can also import ecog_vis and run it from a python instance: